Nominatim Test Suite

 SERVER_MODULE_PATH- (optional) path on the Postgres server to Nominatim module shared library file

-REMOVE_TEMPLATE- if true, the template database will not be reused during the next run.
+REMOVE_TEMPLATE- if true, the template and API database will not be reused during the next run.
 Reusing the base templates speeds up tests considerably but might lead to outdated errors for some changes in the database layout.

 KEEP_TEST_DB- if true, the test database will not be dropped after a test is finished.
 Should only be used if one single scenario is run, otherwise the result is undefined.